Gandhara: Alchon Huns (5th-6th c. CE)

-Turk and Hindu Shahis
+Turk (7th-9th c.
+CE) and Hindu (9th-11th c.
+CE) Shahis

 Horseman on a coin of Spalapati, i.e. the "War-lord" of the Shahis.
 The headgear has been interpreted as a turban.

 The Turk Shahis ruled Gandhara until 843 CE when they were overthrown by the Hindu Shahis.
 The Hindu Shahis are believed to belong to the Uḍi/Oḍi tribe, namely the people of Oddiyana in Gandhara.

 The history of the Hindu Shahis begins in 843 CE with Kallar deposing the last Turk Shahi ruler, Lagaturman.
-Samanta succeeded him, and it was during his reign that the region of Kabul was lost to the Persianate Saffarid empire.
+Samanta succeeded him, and it was during his reign that the region of Kabul was lost to the Persianate Saffarid dynasty.
 Lalliya replaced Samanta soon after and re-conquered Kabul whilst also subduing the region of Zabulistan.
 He is additionally noteworthy for coming into conflict with Samkaravarman of the Utpala dynasty, resulting in his victory and the latter's death in Hazara and was the first Shahi noted by Kalhana.
 He is depicted as a great ruler with strength to the standard where kings of other regions would seek shelter in his capital of Udabhanda, a change from the previous capital of Kabul.
 Bhimadeva, the next most notable ruler, is most significant for vanquishing the Samanid Empire in Ghazni and Kabul in response to their conquests, his grand-daughter Didda was also the last ruler of the Lohara dynasty.
 Jayapala then gained control and was brought into conflict with the newly formed Ghaznavid Empire, however, he was eventually defeated.
 During his rule and that of his son and successor, Anandapala, the kingdom of Lahore was conquered.
 The following Shahi rulers all resisted the Ghaznavids but were ultimately unsuccessful, resulting in the downfall of the empire in 1026 CE.

-Rediscovery
+End of geographical denotation

 Many stupas, such as the Shingerdar stupa in Ghalegay, are scattered throughout the region near Peshawar.